supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/filter_images_without_objects/README.md

-# Filter Image without Objects
+# Filter Images without Object Classes

-`Filter Image without Objects` layer is used to filter images depending on not having any objects of the selected class on it.
+`Filter Images without Object Classes` layer is used to filter images depending on not having any objects of the selected class on it.

 # Settings